astronomer/docs/astro/connect-external-services.md

 GCP has a 30 character limit for service account names.
 For Deployment namespaces which are longer than 24 characters, use only the first 24 characters when determining your service account name.

-For example, if your GCP project was called `astronomer-prod` and your Deployment namespace was `nuclear-scintillation-2730`, your service account would be:
+For example, if your GCP project is named `astronomer-prod` and your Deployment namespace is `nuclear-scintillation-2730`, the service account name is:

 ```text
 astro-nuclear-scintillation-27@astronomer-pmm.iam.gserviceaccount.com